Hearing Loss

-The signs and symptoms of hearing loss my include:
+The signs and symptoms of hearing loss

 Let’s say that you suspect you may have a hearing loss, but you put off having it diagnosed.
 This could have serious social, emotional, physiological and psychological effects on you: